Skip to content

 Brackenhurst Campus:

 The Number 26 runs every 30 minutes from King Street in the City Centre, travelling to our Brackenhurst Campus Monday to Saturday day times.
 The service runs hourly evening and Sunday daytimes.
-The N26 Night bus runs every Friday and Saturday night at midnight, 01:30 and 03:00.
+The N26 Night bus will run Monday to Saturday at 1 am.

 You can buy tickets in advance, plan your journey and get live updates with the bus tracker on the NCTX app.